-Other places to check for records and human memories would be the local library (Arma City Library) in Crawford County, KS and the Mulberry Homecoming Festival held in during changing dates, but often in springtime.
+Other places to check for records and human memories would be the local Arma City Library in Crawford County and the Mulberry Homecoming Festival held during changing dates, but often in springtime.
 Mulberry itself has fewer than 600 residents.

-More genealogy information is located at this link at "The Little Balkands of Southeast Kansas."
+Additional genealogy information is located at "The Little Balkands of Southeast Kansas."

-Morman Family History Centers in Kansas are operated for many surnames.
+Morman Family History Centers in Kansas are operated to collect many surnames among cemeteries in the state.
 Call Mulberry City Hall to see if your family is included in one of them.

 - NVSS - National Vital Statistics System Homepage

 - Returns From Regular Army Cavalry Regiments, 1833-1916.
 NARA microfilm publication M744, 16 rolls.
 Records of U.S. Regular Army Mobile Units, 1821-1942, Record Group Number 391.
 National Archives, Washington D.C.